nhsconnect/Digital-Child-Health/Generation/Profile.FollowUp/DCH-FollowUp-ReferralRequest-1.md

-This ReferralRequest has been constrained to represent a Referral Request for a follow up made during a Follow Up Event.
+This ReferralRequest resource has been constrained to represent a request for a follow up made during a Child Health event.